 The GRRN maintains a database of publications by members and current resilience research initiatives.
 Members have access to shared files that enable them to easily connect with fellow resilience researchers around the world, and collaborate on new proposals and publications.

-Every month the GRRN share research highlights from partners around the world, new publications and initiatives, opportunities to participate in interdisciplinary resilience conferences and events.
+Every month the GRRN shares research highlights from partners around the world, new publications and initiatives, opportunities to participate in interdisciplinary resilience conferences and events.

-The upcoming 3rd annual summit will be hosting by GRRN Partner, RMIT University, School of Property, Construction, and Project Management on November 11-13, 2020 in Melbourne, Australia.
+The next summit will be hosted by GRRN Partner, RMIT University, School of Property, Construction, and Project Management.
+We are closely monitoring COVID-19 developments and will provide more information on the next summit as soon as possible.